-The Southeast Conference (SEC) is one of the 38 conferences of the United Church of Christ and comprises a five-and-a-half state area including the states of Georgia, South Carolina, Tennessee (excluding the city of Memphis), Alabama, Mississippi (excluding the coastal area surrounding Interstate 10), and the Florida panhandle west of the Apalachicola River.
+The Southeast Conference (SEC) is one of the 36 conferences of the United Church of Christ.
+It comprises a five-state area including the states of Georgia, South Carolina, Tennessee (excluding the city of Memphis), Alabama, and Mississippi (excluding the coastal area surrounding Interstate 10).

-However, our roots extend back to the establishment of the Circular Congregational Church in Charleston, South Carolina in 1681 and the historic Midway Congregational Church in Midway, Georgia, established in 1752.
+Our roots, however, extend back to the establishment of the Circular Congregational Church in Charleston, South Carolina in 1681 and the historic Midway Congregational Church in Midway, Georgia, established in 1752 (not to be confused with the current church by that name).
 The work of the American Missionary Association during the latter part of the 19th century, through which an estimated 500 schools and 200 churches were established to serve the recently emancipated enslaved, has left an enduring impact on the life of the Southeast Conference.

-Other strands of past and current denominational traditions that have been parts of the Southeast Conference include Congregational Methodism, Black Congregationalists, Afro-Christian Churches, Welsh Congregationalism, Evangelical and Reformed churches, and white churches of the Christian Connection.
+Other strands of past and current denominational traditions that have been parts of the Southeast Conference include Congregational Methodism, Black Congregationalism, Afrocentric Christianity, Welsh Congregationalism, the Evangelical and Reformed Church, and Euro-American churches of the Christian Connection.

 For a comprehensive history of the conference, visit our Wikipedia page: en.wikipedia.org/wiki/Southeast_Conference,_United_Church_of_Christ